The Capella Program: Toward A Space-only High-frequency Radio VLBI Network Formed by Small Satellites in Low Earth Orbits: Discussion

-Whereas this whitepaper has a strong focus on the satellite constellation, actually utilizing its capabilities requires a dedicated infrastructure on the ground.
-As noted in Section~\ref{sec:downlink}, at least one, and possibly multiple, ground stations for laser communication will be necessary.
+Whereas this whitepaper has a strong focus on the satellite constellations, actually utilizing their capabilities requires a dedicated infrastructure on the ground.
+As noted in Section~\ref{sec:downlink}, several ground stations for laser communication will be necessary.
 Once data have been received and recorded at a ground station, they need to be transmitted or physically transported to a correlator.
 The correlator combines the signals from each pair of telescopes coherently and derives interferometric visibilities as function of the coordinates $(u,v)$; dedicated FX software correlators (DiFX, ra-DiFX) are already available and can be adapted to the needs of \textsc{Capella}.
 Even if the capabilities of each satellite are strongly constrained by mass, power, data rate, and coherence time limits, a combination of long (several days) observing times and sophisticated postprocessing schemes will make \textsc{Capella} a powerful observatory -- the first of its kind.